faithfulco/andreashandelwebsite/content/posts/2021-01-11-simple-github-website/index.markdown

 ### The file `_navbar.yml`
 This file allows you to build a menu for your website.
 If you open the file, you'll see that I created a small menu.
 You see links to files `aboutme.html`, `project1.html`, `project2.html` and `contact.html`.
 Those files currently do not exist, thus if you click on those menus in the preview, you get an error message.
 You need to make sure that the files of your website match those listed in this menu file.

 You can find some more information on the `_navbar.yml` file and what settings are available [in this chapter of the R Markdown book](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html).
-As you'll read, it is possible to have only a single `_site.yml` file which contains the `_navbar.yml` content, but I prefer to keep them separate.

 If a file is not listed in the `_navbar.yml` file, it is not accessible to users, unless they know the direct link to the file.
 This can be useful since it means you can have files in development in the Github repository, and they will only become visible once you link them.
 Of course since they can be found through a direct link or through browsing your Github repository, don't place anything private/confidential in this folder (e.g. if you use this four a course, keep the solutions to your homework problems offline until after the deadline 😄).

+Note that, as you'll read in the linked resource above, it is possible to have the `navbar` content inside a single `_site.yml` file.
+I sometimes keep them separate, sometimes I combine.
+It's up to you how you want to do it.

 ### The `docs` folder